sonata-project/dev-kit/CONTRIBUTING.md

 - missing tests : Encourage people to do TDD by making clear a PR will not get merged if it lacks tests.
 Not everything is easy to test though, keep that in mind.
-- BC breaks : If there is a BC-break, ask for a deprecation system to be created instead, and make sure the `master` branch is used.
+- BC breaks : If there is a BC-break, ask for a deprecation system to be created instead, and make sure the unstable branch is used.
 - Unclear pieces of code : does the code use clear, appropriate variable or class names, or does it use names like `data`, `result`, `WhateverManager`, `SomethingService`?
 Are exception names still meaningful if you remove the `Exception` suffix?
 Do all